Improving sensitivity of the ARIANNA detector by rejecting thermal noise with deep learning: Processing time and reliability on devices

 In this section, the processing time of the deep learning filter is studied.
 As the filter is intended as a real-time trigger, a fast execution time is crucial.
 The current ARIANNA hardware is used to test and measure the execution time under realistic conditions.

 There are several time components that impact the physics capabilities of the ARIANNA detector: (1) the time to transfer the data from the waveform digitizers to the microcomputer, $T_{\text{read}}$, (2) the time to reformat and calibrate the raw data for the deep learning evaluation, $T_{f}$, and (3) the time to evaluate the event with deep learning and make a decision, $T_{dl}$, (4) the time to store an event to the local SD card, and (5) the time to transmit the event via the Iridium satellite network.
 The architecture of the ARIANNA pilot station cannot acquire neutrino events while the data acquisition system is processing events or during the transmission of data over Iridium satellite.
-It useful to express the processing time in terms of fractional loss of operational time, or deadtime.
+It is useful to express the processing time in terms of fractional loss of operational time, or deadtime.
 Operational livetime, L, is the calendar time of nominal operation, T, corrected for the time losses due to event processing and transmission.
 Often, the operational livetime is reported as a fractional quantity, $f_L=L/T$ and the fractional operational deadtime, $f_D$=1-$f_L$.

-Assuming the event storage is sufficiently rare the total time to readout and classify an event using a deep learning filter is given by $T_{\text{min}}$=$T_{\text{read}}$+$T_{f}$+$T_{dl}$.
+If the rate of saving events to the SD card is sufficiently small, then the time to process an event using deep learning is given by $T_{\text{min}}$=$T_{\text{read}}$+$T_{f}$+$T_{dl}$.
 As shown in this section, the latter two time scales depend on the microprocessor.
 The time to transfer data to the microprocessor depends on the details of the data acquisition system.
 This is known for the pilot ARIANNA stations, $T_{\text{read}}=$ \SI{7.3}{ms}, but the design of this station did not focus on minimizing $T_{\text{read}}$, and this value can be reduced by redesigning the hardware.
 It is assumed to be negligible when evaluating new platforms for future designs of the ARIANNA data acquisition system.